In The Space

 Oct 2022

-The Internet has changed enormously in the last 25 years; it is high time Congress puts in the work to clarify Section 230 (part of the Communications Decency Act of 1996) instead of leaving it to the Supreme Court to try and interpret how the law should work.
+The Internet has changed enormously in the last 25 years; it is high time Congress put in the work to clarify Section 230 (part of the Communications Decency Act of 1996) instead of leaving it to the Supreme Court to try and interpret how the law should work.

 The Pause: Future of Life Institute details AI oversight policies